 Sometimes, it was to get out of trouble.
 Other times, he liked to entertain with exaggerated stories that would shock and amaze the listener.
 I recall feeling deeply worried that my child hadn’t learned the values we’d been trying so hard to teach him.
 I also felt concerned that others might think of him as untrustworthy because of his lying.

 Several children later, I’ve come to understand that telling lies is normal behavior many children will engage in regardless of the parenting they have received.
 I’m delighted to report that my oldest is now 14 and one of the most honest people I know.
 In fact, sometimes he is too honest.

 So, why do children lie, and what can we do about it?
 Read on for some helpful information about this common childhood behavior.

 When do kids start lying?

-Several decades of research have revealed that lie-telling usually begins when children are about 2 years old.
-At the age of 4, it becomes more common for children to lie in order to hide or conceal a misdeed, and this continues all through childhood.
-While lying can occur at any age, this research has also shown that telling lies increases throughout childhood, peaks in adolescence, and then decreases (but doesn’t disappear) during adulthood.
+Several decades of research have revealed that lie-telling usually begins when children are about two years old.
+At the age of 4, it’s more common for children to lie to hide or conceal a misdeed.
+While lying can occur at any age, this research has also shown that telling lies increases throughout childhood, peaks in adolescence, and decreases (but doesn’t disappear) during adulthood.

 Why do kids lie?